juanmartin8a/Image2Caption-Generator/README.md

 The dataset used to train the decoder model was the Flicker 8k dataset.

 ## Model Workflow
-  1. ## Feature Extraction
-      The input image is loaded and resized to 299x299.
-It is then preprocessed and passed through the pre-trained Xception model to extract the image embedding, which serve as the foundation for generating the image description.
+  1. ## Image Pre-Processing and Feature Extraction The input image is loaded and resized to 299x299.
+It is then pre-processed and passed through the pre-trained Xception CNN model to extract the image embedding, which is the foundation for generating the image description.

    2. ## Inference
-      Using the extracted image features and the loaded tokenizer, the model predicts the next word in the caption.
+      Using the extracted image features and the loaded tokenizer, the RNN model predicts the next word in the caption.
 Starting with an empty string, the model appends one word at a time to build a complete description until it reaches the maximum length or encounters an end token.

 ## How to use